Let's Poke Holes in Popular Caffeine Myths

 7. Caffeine is linked to cancer

 This myth and assumption has been long studied by health scientists for decades.
 There has been no actual evidence that coffee is the cause for breast, pancreas, or prostate cancer.
-However there are studies that suggest that coffee actually lowers the risk to certain types of cancer such as liver cancer.
-Additionally, coffee is known to lower risks of various diseases.
-Overall, while there are health benefits to drinking coffee, the risks in terms of cancer are still unclear and are still studied today.
+However there are studies that suggest that coffee actually might lower the risk to certain types of cancer such as liver cancer.
+Overall, while there are claimed health benefits to drinking coffee, the risks in terms of cancer are still unclear and are still studied today.